Bahram (horse): 1935: three-year-old season

+Finish of 2000 Guineas Stakes (1 May 1935, Newmarket).

 By the spring of 1935 Bahram had grown into a handsome, impressive horse with a placid, lazy temperament.
 He missed an intended run at Newmarket's Craven meeting in April and made his first appearance of the season in the 2000 Guineas.
 Ridden by Freddie Fox he started at odds of 7/2 in a field of sixteen runners.
 He won "comfortably" by one and a half lengths from Theft, with Sea Bequest two lengths away in third.

 A month after his win at Newmarket, Bahram started 5/4 favourite for the Derby at Epsom.
 The race was run in bright sunshine, despite previous heavy rain, and was attended by a crowd estimated at 500,000 including King George V who was celebrating his Silver Jubilee.
 Bahram was towards the rear of the field in the early stages but was always travelling well.
 Fox moved him up to third place at Tattenham corner before accelerating into the lead early in the straight.
 He won very comfortably by two lengths from Robin Goodfellow and Field Trial, with Theft in fourth.
 Later in June, Bahram started at odds of 1/8 in the St. James's Palace Stakes at Royal Ascot and won from Portfolio.
 In August, Bahram's training was delayed by the "coughing epidemic" which struck many British stables in late summer.

 At Doncaster in September, Bahram started 4/11 favourite for the St. Leger Stakes in his bid to become the first winner of the traditional Triple Crown since Rock Sand in 1903 (Pommern, Gay Crusader and Gainsborough had won wartime "Triple Crowns" but these included substitute races run at Newmarket).
 Since Rock Sand, four colts had attempted the feat but St. Amant (sixth in 1904), Minoru (4th in 1909), Manna (tenth in 1925) and Cameronian (tenth and last in 1931) had all been well-beaten at Doncaster.
 He was ridden by Charlie Smirke, Fox having sustained serious injuries in a fall the previous day.
 Bahram won very easily by five lengths from Solar Ray, with Buckleigh a further three lengths away in third.
 After the race Smirke claimed that Bahram could have won carrying "12 Stone and two riders".